Welcome

 Growing up, many of us heard things like “a good girl doesn’t wear that,” or “a Christian woman should dress like this.”
 Sometimes those rules came from older relatives.
 Other times, they came from the pulpit.
 But either way, the message was clear: your outfit could either prove your holiness or cancel it.

-But here’s the thing: cultural modesty isn’t the same as biblical modesty.
+But here’s the thing: Cultural modesty isn’t the same as biblical modesty.

 The Bible never provided a dress code list — no colour charts or minimum skirt lengths.
 What it does say is that modesty is about heart posture before it is about fabric choice (1 Timothy 2:9-10).
 It’s about humility, dignity, and intention, not control or shame.